MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-device-properties.md

   - Windows 10

   > [!NOTE]
   > Currently, enrollment scenarios don't support the `cpuArchitecture` property.
-Support will be added in future update (no ETA).
+Support will be added in a future update (no ETA).

 - **`deviceCategory` (Device Category)**: Create a filter rule based on the Intune device category property.
 Enter the full string value (using `-eq`, `-ne`, `-in`, `-notIn` operators), or partial value (using `-startswith`, `-contains`, `-notcontains` operators).